ClinicalGenomicsGBG/qd_rna/README.md

 ## Defining pipeline modules

-At least one module must contain at least one `runner` decorated function.
+At least one module must contain at least one `cellophane.modules.runner` decorated function.
 Runners are responsible for launching the pipeline with the provided samples.
 They are executed as separate processes in parallel.
 Optinally, if `individual_samples=True` is specified in the `runner` decorator cellophane will spawn one runner process per sample.
-A `runner` function must accept `samples`, `config`, `timestamp`, `label`, `logger`, `root` and `outdir` as arguments.
+A `runner` function will be called with `samples`, `config`, `timestamp`, `label`, `logger`, `root` and `outdir` as keyword arguments.

 A module may also define pre/post-hooks.
-These are functions that will be executed before or after the whle pipeline completes.
-A hook function must take `config`, `samples`, amd `logger` as arguments.
-Hooks are executed sequentially and can be given a numeric priority to ensure correct execution order.
-By default the priority will be `inf`.
-Setting a lower `priority` means the hook will be executed earlier.
+These should be decorated with `cellophane.modules.pre_hook` or `cellophane.modules.post_hook`.
+Hooks will be executed before or after the whle pipeline completes.
+Each hook function will be called with `samples`, `config`, `timestamp`, `logger`, and `root` as arguments.

 The main use-case for pre-hooks is to modify `samples` before it is passed to the runners.
 This can be used to eg. download `.fastq.gz` files from a backup location, decompress `.fasterq` files, add related samples, remove samples with missing files, and so on.
 If a pre-hook returns a `cellophane.data.Samples` (or a subclass) object it will replace the current `samples`.

+The `cellophane.modules.pre_hook` decorator takes optional `before` and `after` arguments.
+These are lists of hook names that the decorated hook should be executed before or after.
+An exception will be raised if a circular dependency is detected.
+It is also possible to set `before` or `after` to `"all"` to execute the hook before or after all other hooks.
+If multiple hooks have `before` or `after` set to `"all"` the order is random.

 The use-case for post-hooks is mayble less obvious, ut they can be used to eg. clean up temporary files, or send an email when a pipeline completes/fails.
 If your runner returns a `cellophane.data.Samples` (or a subclass) object this will be used by post-hooks, otherwise the original samples will be used.
 The samples supplied to a post-hook differs from pre-hooks/runners:

 1. Samples are combined from all runners.
 If yout workflow has multiple runners you will get multiple instances of the same sample.
 3. Samples will contain `complete` (bool) and `runner` (str) attributes to designate what runner produced them and if it completed

+Post-hooks cannot modify the samples object, and so the order in which they are executed is not defined.

-Note that hooks are not module specific, but rather ALL pre-hooks will be executed before ALL runners and ALL post-hooks will be executed afterwards.
-Module specific functionality should be handeled inside the runner function.
+**Note:** *Hooks are not module specific, but rather ALL pre-hooks will be executed before ALL runners and ALL post-hooks will be executed afterwards.
+Module specific functionality should be handeled inside the runner function.*

+### Example module

 ```python
 # modules/my_module.py